tommicarraro/Mac-like-automatic-brightness-KDE/README.md

 - Changing the offset of your backlight while the service is running is one way you increase or decease your screen bightness but keep the automatic adjustments when the lighting changes

 ## Configuring
+`User` The name of the current user.
+Needed to communicate over DBUS to the Powerdevil of KDE.
+Automatically adjusted by the setup script

+`DesktopEnvironment` Needed to know how to communicate the screen brightness change

+`KeyboardBacklightControl` Enable keyboard backlight control (true/false)

-`Light Change` The percent of light change needed to be seen by the sensor for it to change the screen brightness
+`LightSensorThresholdChange` The percent of light change needed to be seen by the sensor for it to change the screen brightness

 `SensorDelay` Time in seconds the script will wait to check the sensor for a luminess change after the animation (LevelSteps \* AnimationDelay)

-`SensorToDisplayScale` The ratio from sensor to screen brighness, recommended minimum 24 for 12th gen framework laptops.
-Increasing the value will give a brighter screen for the amount of light in the room/ enviroment

-`LevelSteps` Sets amount of brightness steps, recomended to match refeshrate

-`AnimationDelay` Speed of the brightness animation(delay between each step), recomended screen refreshrate in seconds (0.16 of 60Hz)
+`LightSensorMin` Minimum light allowed from the light sensor.
+Automatically adjusted by the setup script (int)

+`LightSensorMax` Maximum light allowed from the light sensor.
+Automatically adjusted by the setup script (int)

+`Frequency` Current Screen Frequency, used for the animation.

-`MinimunBrightness` The minimum screen brightness, recomended minumim 001 so the backlight dosn't turn off
+`MinScreenBrightness` The minimum screen brightness, recomended minumim 1 so the backlight dosn't turn off

 ### Run` setup.sh -u` to update the installed script and service

 ~~ Other things to note but shouldn't have to adjust

+`LevelSteps` Sets amount of brightness steps, recomended to match refeshrate.
+Automaticallt calculated.

+`AnimationDelay` Speed of the brightness animation(delay between each step), recomended screen refreshrate in seconds (0.16 of 60Hz).
+Automatically calculated.

-`Light` The file where your lightsensor has its current value
+`LightSensorPath` The file where your lightsensor has its current value

-`CurrentBirghtness` The file where your screen stores its current brightness
+`ScreenBrightnessPath` The file where your screen stores its current brightness

 `MaxScreenBrightness` The highest value your screen supports, check `/sys/class/backlight/intel_backlight/max_brightness` on framework laptops